cilium/cilium/Documentation/operations/upgrade.rst

   messages which could have been read with ``cilium monitor -v``.
 To enable them, add ``"datapath"`` to the ``debug-verbose`` option.

+* For the agent, operator and hubble-relay, the gops listener has been mapped to fixed ports instead of port auto-binding.
+Meaning, the agent's gops server will listen on 9890, the operator on 9891, and hubble-relay on port 9893 by default.
+If needed, the port can also be remapped for each through using the ``--gops-port`` flag.

 New ConfigMap Options
 ~~~~~~~~~~~~~~~~~~~~~